 With Detroit in 1953, Delsing enjoyed his best overall year, batting .288 with 11 home runs (10 homers in 1955 was his second best output), 26 doubles (his career peak), six triples (seven three-baggers in 1952 was his best), and 62 RBI (two more than his next-best year, 1955).

 Delsing, a carpenter in the offseason, explained, "I was never a power hitter.
 My power alleys' were to left-center and right-center.
 I was not a pull hitter.
 I was more of a line-drive hitter, just going for singles and doubles.
-In Detroit I got to know Boonie,' or Ike,' as some people called Ray Boone.
+In Detroit [in 1954] I got to know Boonie,' or Ike,' as some people called Ray Boone.
 I roomed with Bob Nieman in Detroit.
 Red Wilson was a good friend, and Steve Souchock and Johnny Pesky were others.
 In our day I think you would find four, five guys who bummed around together on road trips.
 We traveled mostly by train in those days.
 But toward the end of my years with Detroit we made a few airplane trips.
 That would be around 1955.
 The game I remember best with Detroit is where I hit two home runs off Bob Feller, and I drove in several runs.
 In one game I had a grand slam off Bob Porterfield.
 You tend to remember certain things, you know.
 I never had that many homers, so I remember all of them!
 I guess you can talk to almost any ballplayer, and he probably remembers almost every hit and every out he ever made."

 Highlights of Delsing's 1953 season include: